10 Beachside Boltholes for 2026 with Sea Views

 Sea-view stays tend to encourage:

-- More time in the moment, rather than rushing from place to place
+- More time spent in the present, rather than rushing around from place to place

-- More natural downtime, with the view as entertainment
+- More downtime, with the view as the main source of entertainment

-- A deeper sense of being away, even on short breaks
+- A deeper sense of being away from home, even on short breaks

-Whether you’re booking for a celebration, a family holiday or a quiet escape, the sea becomes a backdrop to everything – coffee on the terrace, reading by the window, late-night chats, and slow mornings where nobody’s checking the clock.
+Whether you’re booking for a celebration, a family holiday or a quiet escape, the sea becomes the central focus to everything – having a coffee on the terrace, reading a book by the window, and slow mornings where nobody is clock-watching.

 What Exactly Is a “Beachside Bolthole”?

-The best boltholes are simple in concept: small-to-medium-sized coastal retreats that feel effortless.
+The best boltholes are sometimes the simplest: small-to-medium-sized coastal retreats that feel homely and comfortable.
 They’re often:

 - Close to the beach (or right on it)